My design journey began long before I began my own design business.

 During my first year in college as a design student my portfolio was sabotaged and I failed my design classes (someone had slipped a large piece of paper into my portfolio telling the Professor where to go and what to do after he got there).
 Confused with my grades I met with my Professor and discovered what happened.
 He revised my grades to 'C's explaining that 'great designers pay attention to the details'.
 Of course there is truth in that statement but what my humiliated, 19 year old, super sensitive, wild imagination heard was, "you're bad with details therefore, you don't have what it takes to be a great designer." (ten years of learning how to juggle all those 4-H details & directions was squished in ten minutes).
 So naturally, I changed my major to Marketing instead (insert chuckle emoji here).

 That is why I am passionate about what I do!
 My work breathes new life into my client's homes and their lives!
-And at this point in my journey, I'm also seeing how those changed lives, change others (to God be the glory).
+To God be the glory!

 Let's Keep In Touch!